 Kenny: “Give me kissesssss”

-Chante: “Kissinnnnnnn”
+Chanté: “Kissinnnnnnn”

 Kenny: “Love meeeeee…”

-Chante: “KENNAAAAAYYYYY”
+Chanté: “KENNAAAAAYYYYY”

-Everyone at our table, knowing my obsession with Chante Moore, looked at me as I struggled to NOT fall out of my seat.
+Everyone at our table, knowing my obsession with Chanté Moore, looked at me as I struggled to NOT fall out of my seat.
 My baby sang my NAME!!!
 Oh, I know she was singing to him, but I ain’t thinkin’ bout’ that dude.
 My baby was singing to ME!!!

-Ok, let’s jump to the end of the show.
 During its awesome finale, they sang their new song “When I Said I Do” as the crowd stood on its feet and cheered wildly.
-I wish I had a recording of it because it sounded incredibly amazing!
+I wish I had a recording of it because it sounded incredible!
 I figured that if I was going to get a close-up picture, this would be my only shot (no pun intended).
 I stood up as Connie asked, “WHERE ARE YOU GOING?” as I ran to the front.
-There was a human chain formed at the front of the stage by security, so I spotted who I considered to be the smallest and weakest link.
-I then ran through said spot at full speed and my momentum caused me to hit the the front of the stage so hard that I almost lost the camera TO the stage.
-I yelled, “Chante!!!” and she looked at me and smiled.

 My baby looked at ME!!!

 That was it.
 At that moment, I could finally die.
 I had seen and done it all.
 My baby had spotted me and there were no longer any worlds to conquer.
 The “butler did it”.
 The senior class had repositioned their tassels and cast their graduation caps into the heavens!
 The Great Oz had spoken.
 Rubik’s Cube had been solved.
 The fat FINE lady had sung.
 The jelly was on the roll.
 The dishes were done.
 Wil E. Coyote finally caught that Road Runner and ate him!
-Chante Moore had seen and smiled… …at me.

 After the show, after the audience’s collective chant of “Encore”, people began to make their way to the exits.